yzeng12/yzeng12.github.io/readme.md

 #Somthing say at final.

 Thanks this classes which helped me a lot on webpage design. especially concept about mobile first design and formal orgnize. not only for this class, but also improved my IPRO webpage. by the way, if you ride bike take a look our IPRO webpage :P. Hope you have a good summer vacation.

+#cridits

+I would like to say thank you to Karl Stolley for help in those project.

 #Yixin Zeng